PraneethMovva/Project1_Test-Harness/README.md

  I have used git bash in the folder where I have done my project and using the help of python documentation, git documentation and other sources I was able to get some help when in doubt and I have used git bash commands to first check how a particular command actually work and try to implement the same thing in my code and later used the commands using the python and was able to get the similar kind of output. like the "wc foo" gave me the same output when I gave "python wc.py foo" and I have used several test cases to test all the programs and used a lot of trail and error and was finally able to get it.

 ## Bugs or Issues I couldn't resolve
-No know bugs the programs are working properly
+No know bugs found.
+Programs are working fine

 ## Difficult Issue and How I solved it
 I couldn't find what is wrong with the test case for wc as my expected output and actual output are similar but still the test.py file keep showing it as output mismatch then later I have figured that it is taking some extra space and then used the split command and then the problem was resolved.